-Public Art Program Art is a form of communication that can serve as a connection between citizens and the city in which they live.
+Public Art Program Art is a form of communication that can serve as a connection between residents and the city in which they live.
 Thus, public art has the potential of fostering a sense of community identity.
-Glendale firmly believes that public art is an essential element in instilling citywide pride and vitality, and therefore, takes its responsibility of enhancing citizens' experience of the arts seriously.
+Glendale firmly believes that public art is an essential element in instilling citywide pride and vitality, and therefore, takes its responsibility of enhancing residents' experience of the arts seriously.
 Public art driving tour

-Gallery Hours: 8 a.m. - 5 p.m., Mon-Fri
+The Gallery at the Glendale Adult Center: Gallery Hours: 8 a.m. - 5 p.m., Mon-Fri

 For more information, email email@example.com.